-How to Optimize a PPC Campaign for Real Estate
+Real Estate PPC: Tips For Optimizing Google Ads Campaigns

 Pro Tip: Use city targeting with nested bid adjustments for a bigger win!

+The idea is simple.
 Incrementally bid down the further out from your target location and, theoretically, as the quality of the lead decreases.

-When I first approached my AdWords rep with the idea, I was concerned I would be essentially be bidding against myself with overlapping geo-bids.
+I found that Google defaults to the closest identifiable location to determine the bid adjustment.

-What I found was that Google defaults to the closest identifiable location in order to determine the bid adjustment.
-This provides an added layer of control when a more advanced geo-targeting strategy.
+This provides an added layer of control when using a more advanced geotargeting strategy.

 Negative Keywords Will Be Your Best Friend

-Negative keywords can be defined as search criteria that will prevent your ad from showing up.
+Negative keywords are search criteria preventing your ad from showing up.

-For instance, let’s say you have no interest in dealing with certain types of properties or homes types.
+For instance, let’s say you have no interest in dealing with certain properties or home types.

-You would list those as your negative keywords and every time someone initiated a search using those terms, it would prevent your ad from showing.
+You would list those as your negative keywords, and every time someone initiated a search using those terms, it would prevent your ad from showing.

 Prevent Other City Keyword Matches